Friday, February 6, 2026

 But he replied, "Why do you ask my name?"
 Then he blessed him there.

 What a strange story.
 A determined Jacob wrestles with a stranger, a stranger who names him Israel, "one who struggles with God."
 It would seem, of course, that the stranger (angel?) had more power than demonstrated in this wrestling contest.
-The being will not give Jacob his own name, but blesses him.
+That supernatural being will not give Jacob his own name, but blesses him.

 We will see, throughout the Torah, that God often honors people who "wrestle".
-He gently chastises Sarah when she doubts His promise of a son; YHWH argues with Moses repeatedly in Genesis.
+He gently chastises Sarah when she doubts His promise of a son; YHWH argues with Moses repeatedly in Exodus.
 YHWH, although a very scary God, intervenes personally in lives and seems to take pleasure in the conversation.

-Genesis 32: 30-32, Jacob limps
+Genesis 32:30-32, Jacob limps

 The sun rose above him as he passed Peniel, and he was limping because of his hip.
 Therefore to this day the Israelites do not eat the tendon attached to the socket of the hip, because the socket of Jacob's hip was touched near the tendon.